ls1intum/Artemis/docs/dev/guidelines/client-tests.rst

           }));
         });

+2. Try to make expectations as specific as possible.
+If you expect a specific result, compare to this result and do not compare to the absence of some arbitrary other value.
+This ensures that no faulty values you didn't expect can sneak in the code base without the tests failing.
+For example :code:`toBe(5)` is better than :code:`not.toBeUndefined()`, which would also pass if the value wrongly changes to 6.

 3. Do not use ``NO_ERRORS_SCHEMA`` (`link <https://angular.io/guide/testing-components-scenarios#no_errors_schema>`_).
    This tells angular to ignore the attributes and unrecognized elements, prefer to use component stubs as mentioned above.